Knowing What to Do Isn’t the Hard Part

 A few practical changes made the difference

-Breaking the goal into smaller, manageable steps that reduce friction
+Breaking the goal into smaller steps that reduce friction

 For me, this meant finding simple ways to include protein across my three meals without significantly changing my diet.